Crosstown Linkline: Background

 The Greater London Council (GLC) and the Docklands Development Organisation jointly funded the service that was operated by British Rail, intending to improve transport in the Docklands regeneration area of East London.
-It was an extension of the exiting Stratford to North Woolwich service.
+It was an extension of the existing Stratford to North Woolwich service.
+The service reintroduced passenger trains to areas that had not been served since the 1940s.

 Infrastructure

 Initially the service called at Camden Road, Caledonian Road & Barnsbury, Highbury & Islington, Canonbury, Stratford, West Ham, Canning Town, Custom House, Silvertown and North Woolwich.
 New platforms were provided at West Ham to coincide with the introduction of the service on 14 May 1979.
-The stations at Canning Town, Custom House, Silvertown and North Woolwich were upgraded.
-The initial publicity for the route indicated three stations would be built between Cannonbury and Stratford.
+Stations at Canning Town, Custom House, Silvertown and North Woolwich were upgraded.

+The initial publicity for the route indicated three stations would be built between Canonbury and Stratford.
 Hackney Central and Hackney Wick stations were opened to passengers on 12 May 1980.
 The stations were funded by the GLC.
 There was a formal opening on the stations by Peter Parker of British Rail and Horace Cutler of the GLC on 11 June 1980.
-Dalston Kingsland station was added on 16 May 1983.
+Dalston Kingsland station was opened on 16 May 1983.